ajself/CleanStart/README.md

 # Clean Start

-CleanStart is a remix of the [Clean Swift](http://clean-swift.com/) templates.
+Clean Start is a remix of the [Clean Swift](http://clean-swift.com/) templates.

 ## Why Clean Start?